-We always knew that the Yemenis themselves would have to sit around a negotiating table and answer the key question of who is going to rule.
+We always knew that the Yemenis themselves would have to sit around a negotiating table and answer the key question of who is than offense.
+But let us go back to our interests.

 As the civil war has generated a humanitarian catastrophe in Yemen, we pushed with the United Nations in 2016, last year, for the parties to agree to a cessation of hostilities, which lasted 3 or 4 months.
 But then it broke down last August 2016, and it was followed by a wave of renewed violence that was extremely damaging.